JonasKruckenberg/imagetools/README.md

 By default vite-imagetools only generates output metadata during development mode and only generates the actual images in build mode.
-You can set this option to `true` to override this behaviour.
+Set this option to `true` to override this behaviour.

+> NOTE: This option is very much hacking around the idea & restrictions of vite,<br>
+> Vite normally does not transpile assets during dev-mode to keep the developer experience as fast as possible.<br>
+> Therefore we write the transformed image to a temp folder and pretend that's the 'source' image.<br>
+> It is a bit hacky and needs the cache to be enabled.

 **`default`** false